hanabi/hanabi.github.io/Reference.md

 * The *Sarcastic Discard* is similar to the *Prompt*, except that it is initiated by a discard instead of a clue.
 * However, unlike a *Prompt*, if there are multiple cards that a *Sarcastic Discard* could apply to, then it does **not** promise that it is the left-most card.
 It only promises that they have the card somewhere.
 For example:
   * Alice *Sarcastic Discards* a red 3.
   * Bob has two cards clued with number 3 in his hand.
-He doesn't have any color information on either 3.
+He does not have any color information on either 3.
   * Bob can be certain that one of the two 3's is red 3, but he does not know which one it is yet.

 ### Playing Multiple 1's - The Fresh 1's Rule (Part 2)